-NCH and Harper College consider students on the basis of individual merit.
-We do not discriminate on the basis of race, color, religion, sex, gender identity, sexual orientation, national or ethnic origin, age, marital status, protected veteran status, or other protected classes under the law (including Title IX of the Education Amendments Act of 1972 published under the United States Code at 20 U.S.C. §1681-§1688) as long as the individual is otherwise qualified and is able to competently perform all the essential elements of a PM's scope of practice and job functions and meets eligibility requirements for paramedic licensure.
+Applicants are considered on the basis of individual merit.
+We do not discriminate on the basis of race, color, religion, sex, gender identity, sexual orientation, national or ethnic origin, age, marital status, protected veteran status, or other protected classes under the law (including Title IX of the Education Amendments Act of 1972 published under the United States Code at 20 U.S.C. §1681-§1688) as long as the individual is otherwise qualified and able to competently perform all the essential elements of a paramedic's scope of practice and job functions and meets eligibility requirements for licensure.

-For a listing of the statutory references and program policies on requesting accommodations under the Americans with Disabilities Act (ADA) and the discrimination complaint procedure, see this Handbook on page 21.
+To request an accommodations under the Americans with Disabilities Act (ADA), see this Handbook on page 21.